tediak/dotfiles/README.md

 # TDK Dotfiles

-My config files for the apps I love the most, and the apps I use the most.
+My config files for the stuff I love and use the most.

 ## Installation